 A couple of weeks ago the Summer Nights Cherries samples started arriving at the office, filled with hundreds of pounds of the tasty little things.
 I quickly shot these pictures on my iPhone and will shoot them better on my real camera later on, but I wanted to share some of these first looks at the new boxes.
 The old-fashioned looking boxes (the faded looking ones printed on the craft paper stock) were a challenge to print – they are not printed using the standard CMYK inks, but rather using a special technique called ChromaPak, where the images and graphics are split into different colours and use a special ink that’s custom-made to work better with the craft paper.
 There was a bit of a learning curve to this technique, and each image required special work to make them look like they do.
 Our printers really had their work cut out for them on these boxes.

-You can see the final Jind Fruit Co. packaging designs in my Portfolio section, and you could see the Tugboat Group’s case study here.
+You can see the final Jind Fruit Co. packaging designs in my Portfolio section.